kheppenstall/checks-for-understanding/module-2/backend/week_two.md

 6. At a basic level, what does cURL allow you to do?

+  cURL allows you to make an HTTP GET request from the command line and read the html response.

 7. In a database that's holding students and teachers, what will be the relationship between students and teachers?
 Draw the schema diagram.

   There is a many to many relationship between teachers and students.